beingmerry/phase-2-project/README.md

 # Ben

+Here is a change in a different area to test merging!
+2022-12-06, 09:33 ET

 Posted 2022-12-04 17:56 ET

 👋 Hi all!
 I thought it might be fun to leave notes and tasks in the readme.md, maybe not the most efficient, but a good starting place for introducing ourselves and working in the same repo I think...
 I'm looking at using the discussion feature also in GitHub but we should just chat tomorrow about how we want to communicate.